5 recruitment trends you need to know about in 2022

 We hope this post has helped you identify the must-know recruitment trends for 2022, and you now feel confident in building your hiring strategies for the year ahead – but if you’re having trouble filling your vacancies, we can help!

 At TalentSpa, we’ll help you find the right hire for your company, with dedicated support from day one of your hiring process.
-Call us today on 020 3982 7600 to find out how we can help you achieve your recruiting goals in 2022, or visit our website for more information here!
+Call us today on 020 3982 7600 to find out how we can help you achieve your recruiting goals in 2022, learn more about our recruitment software or visit our website for more information here!